Asian woman, recent FIT graduate hit with hammer in Hell's Kitchen

 She went to Taiwan to stay with her parents during COVID and came back last month to start looking for work.
 Her parents were concerned about the anti-Asian violence.

+"My mom actually told me please be careful, there's a lot of Asian crime happening in America," Theresa said.

 Theresa just spoke with her mother and will go back to Taiwan for the time being.
+She said if the right job comes along, she will move back to New York when it's safer.

 Mayor Bill de Blasio called on New Yorkers to stand in solidarity with Asian Americans.